willmoranodc/odc-wireframes-test/docs/onboarding.md

 - **A repository** (or "repo") is just a folder of project files that Git is tracking.
 Each of our clients has one.
 - **Cursor** is the app we use to open and edit files.
 It has Git and Claude built in, so most of the time you won't need to touch the command line.
 - **A branch** is your own private copy of the project where you can make changes without affecting anyone else's work.
 You'll make a new branch every time you start something new.
-- **A pull request** (or "PR") is how you ask Will to review your work and merge it into the main project.
+- **A pull request** (or "PR") is how you ask the project lead to review your work and merge it into the main project.

 If anything below doesn't make sense, ask in Slack — don't guess.